Sharp threshold for percolation on expanders: Introduction

 \section{Introduction}

 Percolation theory studies the presence of ``giant'' connected components in a large graph $G$ whose edges are deleted independently at random.
 The meaning of ``giant'' differs whether one looks at infinite or finite graphs.
 For the former, it means an infinite connected component while for finite graphs a giant component usually means a component of size linear in the number of vertices of the original graph $G$.
-Whether the graph is finite (see \cite{Pittelregular08}, \cite{NachmiasPeres09}) or infinite (see \cite{BenjaminiSchramm96beyond}), symmetry of $G$ has often played a key role in the study of percolation.
+Whether the graph is finite [see \citet{Pittelregular08}, \citet{NachmiasPeres09}] or infinite [see \citet{BenjaminiSchramm96beyond}], symmetry of $G$ has often played a key role in the study of percolation.
 In this paper, we are concerned with weakening these symmetry assumptions in the case of finite graphs, replacing them by a more geometric assumption.
-To do so, we follow the path of \cite{AlonBenjaminiStacey04}, where finite graphs satisfying an isoperimetric inequality (the so-called ``expanders'') are studied without any symmetry assumption.
+To do so, we follow the path of \citet{AlonBenjaminiStacey04}, where finite graphs satisfying an isoperimetric inequality (the so-called ``expanders'') are studied without any symmetry assumption.

 As Alon, Benjamini, and Stacey, we study percolation in expanders of bounded degree.
-More precisely, given a finite graph $G=(V,E)$, let $G(p)$ denote the spanning subgraph of $G$ obtained by retaining each edge of $G$ independently with probability $p$.
-For any two sets of vertices $A$ and $B$ in $G$, let $E(A,B)$ be the set of all edges with one endpoint in $A$ and the other in $B$.
-For a finite graph $G$ its \emph{edge-isoperimetric number} $c(G)$, also called its \emph{Cheeger constant}, is defined by
+Consider a finite graph $G_n=(V_n,E_n)$ with $|V_n|=n$ vertices, and let $G_n(p)$ denote the spanning subgraph of $G_n$ obtained by retaining each edge of $G_n$ independently with probability $p$.
+In this paper we consider ``large'' graphs, and the term ``\textit{with high probability}'' refers to events whose probability is bounded from below by a number that tends to $1$ as $n\to\infty$.
+For any two sets of vertices $A$ and $B$ in $G_n$, let $E_n(A,B)$ be the set of all edges with one endpoint in $A$ and the other in $B$.
+The \textit{edge-isoperimetric number} $c(G_n)$ of $G_n$, also called its \textit{Cheeger constant}, is defined by